Papua New GuineaTraveler View

 Level 3: COVID-19 High

-- COVID-19 in Papua New Guinea November 15, 2021 Make sure you are fully vaccinated before traveling to Papua New Guinea.
-Unvaccinated travelers should avoid nonessential travel to Papua New Guinea.
+- COVID-19 in Papua New Guinea April 18, 2022 Make sure you are vaccinated and up to date with your COVID-19 vaccines before traveling to Papua New Guinea.
+If you are not up to date with COVID-19 vaccines, avoid travel to Papua New Guinea.

 Travel Health Notices